wlonk/arcadia/2015-02-post-playtest-2-outline.md

 to make the world feel populated, but you want enough shared relationships to keep the main characters interacting with each other.

-Go around, answering the Dark Desire questions, using the characters already created.
+Go around, answering the Desire questions, using the characters already created.
 Now you will have some history with them.

 Decide how to allocate 10 points among extra cards, higher token cap, and more relationship slots.

+The GM gets ready by paying attention, asking pointed questions, and thinking about the situation as a whole.
+They should write down notable NPCs on index cards, and assign a card from their deck to each.

 ## Play